 If an urgent need for medical services occurs while you are traveling outside the United States, your Geisinger Gold Worldwide Emergency/Urgent Care benefit will cover urgently needed services you receive outside of the United States and its territories.
-Coverage is limited to services that would be classified as urgently needed care had you received them inside the United States, up to a benefit limit of \$25,000 per year.
+Coverage is limited to services that would be classified as urgently needed care had you received them inside the United States, up to a combined Worldwide Emergency/Urgent Care benefit limit of \$25,000 per year.
 Our plan does not cover non-emergency/non-urgent services if you receive the care outside of the United States.